 If you’d like to be a part of the competition and the effort, fill out this registration form:

 Once you’ve filled out the registration form COMPLETE YOUR REGISTRATION and secure your spot in the tournament by transferring 25,000 KRW via ATM bank transfer to:

 Jeju Bank 18-02-312272

-OR pay through the above PayPal donation link, or pay me cash directly when I see you.
+OR if you are a local you can pay me cash directly when I see you.

 To get to the rink, get yourself to the Jeju City bus terminal on the 1132 highway.
 Head south a few blocks and fade a little east.
 It’s right beside the swimming pool in the Sports Complex.
 Here’s a map: